has207/psxtract-2/README.md

 ========

 Tool to decrypt and convert PSOne Classics from PSP/PS3.
-Written by **Hykem**.
+Originally written by **Hykem**.

-This tool allows you to decrypt a PSOne Classics EBOOT.PBP on your PC, using the emulated PSP method.
+This tool allows you to decrypt a PSOne Classics EBOOT.PBP on your PC.
 It features a modified version of libkirk's source code to support DES encryption/decryption and the AMCTRL functions.
+Also features isofix code for ensuring finalized ISO matches real discs.
+And uses at3tool for ATRAC3 decoding of CDDA audio tracks.

 Notes
 -------

+Output of running psxtract.exe EBOOT.PBP is two files - CDROM.BIN and
+CDROM.cue in the current directory.
+You should know what to do with those.

-Using the "-c" option in the command line, psxtract will additionally convert the resulting ISO image to a mountable PSOne CD-ROM binary image (BIN/CUE).
+Using the "-c" option in the command line, psxtract will clean up any temporary files it generates while it runs (of where there are many).
+This flag is kept for backwards compatibility with old psxtract that used it to force CDROM creation.
+Current version always creates a BIN/CUE pair but we keep the flag for nostalgia.

+at3tool.exe and its accompanying dll are required to be in the same directory for ATRAC3 audio decoding of CDDA tracks.

 You may supply a KEYS.BIN file to the tool, but this is not necessary.
 Using the internal files' hashes, psxtract can calculate the key by itself.